 Note: This recipe was developed using the Char-Broil Big Easy Oil-Less Fryer.
 If you are cooking using the Char-Broil Smoker-Roaster Grill you should cook with the lid open and the temperature set to High.
 You might also need to adjust the cooking time.

-This Firemen’s Field Day chicken may well be some of the best chicken I’ve ever made on my Char-Broil Big Easy.
+This Firemen’s Field Day chicken on the Char-Broil Big Easy may well be some of the best chicken I’ve ever made.
 And trust me, I’ve made my share of chicken on my Big Easy.
 It always turns out fantastic, but this here was divine.

-The flavor was fantastic.
+The flavor of this Firemen’s Field Day chicken on the Char-Broil Big Easy was fantastic.
 The meat was tender and juicy.
 The skin was crispy.
-I used chicken legs, but any cuts of chicken will do, just remember that you’ll likely need a Bunk Bed basket to fit them all into your cooker.
+I used chicken legs, but any cuts of chicken will do.
+Just remember that you’ll likely need a Bunk Bed basket to fit them all into your cooker.

 Firemen’s Field Day chicken reminded a bit of the time I used Chiavetta’s marinade on some chicken I cooked on the Big Easy.
 There’s a slight hint of vinegar, but definitely not an overpowering one.